Ross-Hunter/blog/source/articles/2018-12-23-dont-test-like-that.md

 ###Don't unit test variable assignment

-I also see test like this, where test that variable assignment actually works.
-Test this behavior through some sort of behavior test, this is not a good unit test.
+I've also seen variable assignment tests like this too many times.
+Test this through some sort of behavior test, this is not a good unit test.

 __*Don't do this*__